WebAssembly/spec/proposals/Level-1.md

 ### Throwing an exception

 The `throw` instruction takes an exception index as an immediate argument.
-That index is used to identify the tagged exception type to throw.
-The values to throw (corresponding to the signature) are popped from the top of the stack, and an exception is created.
-This includes attaching a stack track to the exception.
+That index is used to identify the exception tag to use to create and throw the corresponding exception value.

-The newly created exception is then thrown.
+The values on top of the stack must correspond to the the type signature associated with the exception index.
+These values are popped of the stack and are used (along with the corresponding exception tag) to create the corresponding exception value.
+That exception value is then thrown.

-When an exception is thrown, the host VM searches for nearest enclosing try block body that execution is in.
+When an exception value is thrown, the host VM searches for nearest enclosing try block body that execution is in.
 That try block is called the _catching_ try block.

 If the throw appears within the body of a try block, it is the catching try